 - provides shortcut keys to code invoices to print notes

 - prints changes in red for customer convenience

-I have a good thing going in my tiny office with all these efficient add-ons.
+All these add-ons save time and increase accuracy.
 These systems and how I create them are too good not to share.
 I offer free downloads of databases that you can change to your liking and your needs.

-These blogs (see the All My Sites tab) are dedicated to small business owners without the funds to hire developers or who just like the do-it-yourself approach.
+This blog is dedicated to small business owners without the funds to hire developers or those who simply like the do-it-yourself approach.

 1990: began bookkeeping and record keeping in the Electric Distribution Construction Industry (construction and repair of power lines and substations like the ones that deliver electricity to your home).

 QODBC is an ODBC driver that reads and writes data between QuickBooks and Microsoft Access.
 It is the foundation upon which my add-ons are built.

 QODBC has made my work easier, faster and allowed me to organize my computer files to an alarming degree of perfection.